sintaxi/surge/README.md

 ### Rationale

 The web promised us shipping web projects would be fast, easy, and low risk.
 Surge delivers on that promise by making rapid deployment of front-end projects impossible to fuck up.

-Run `surge` within any directory and that directory becomes live on the web at that very moment.
+To publish a web project run `surge` within any directory and that directory becomes live on the web at that very moment.
 Both account and app creation is implicit, so there is no setup or registration.
 Simply install surge and start tossing projects in the wild without a second thought.

 ### Features